Final Confederate statue coming down in New Orleans

 (CNN)The city of New Orleans is set to remove its fourth and final Confederate-era monument.

-Unlike the first three statues, Gen. Robert E. Lee is coming down during the day.
+Unlike the first three statues, the monument to Gen. Robert E. Lee is coming down during the day.

-Streets near the city's Lee Circle -- where the monument stands -- were blocked off by early Friday in preparation for the dismantling that's scheduled to begin at 9 a.m.
+Streets near the city's Lee Circle -- where the monument stands -- were blocked off by early Friday in preparation for the dismantling that's scheduled to begin after 9 a.m.
+CT.

 The city started removing the landmarks in late April after the New Orleans City Council voted in 2015 to remove the four Confederate markers.
 Recent court rulings cleared the way for the monuments to be removed and relocated following heated public debate and legal fights.

+The effort to remove New Orleans' monuments is part of a nationwide debate over Confederate symbols, which some argue represent slavery and injustice and others say represent history and heritage.

+The issue gained momentum after the 2015 massacre of nine black parishioners in Charleston, South Carolina, by a self-described white supremacist who prosecutors said posed for photos with the Confederate battle flag.

-New Orleans Mayor Mitch Landrieu will give remarks Friday afternoon about the city's efforts to remove the four Confederate monuments.
+New Orleans Mayor Mitch Landrieu is due to give remarks Friday afternoon about the city's efforts to remove the four Confederate monuments.

 An end to 'lost cause'

-The statues were erected decades after the Civil War to celebrate the "lost cause of the Confederacy," a movement recognized across the South as promoting white supremacy, according to a press release from the mayor's office.
+The statues were erected decades after the Civil War to celebrate the "lost cause of the Confederacy," a movement recognized across the South as promoting white supremacy, according to a news release from the mayor's office.

 The Lee statue was erected in 1884 in honor of the military leader of the Army of Northern Virginia.

-Early Wednesday, the equestrian statue of Confederate Gen. Pierre Gustave Toutant Beauregard, who died in New Orleans in 1893, came down.
+The equestrian statue of Confederate Gen. Pierre Gustave Toutant Beauregard, who died in New Orleans in 1893, came down early Wednesday.

-Last week, the city removed a 6-foot statue of Confederate President Jefferson Davis from its pedestal.
-The statue had stood atop a roughly 12-foot column and depicted him with his right arm outstretched, towering over the street also named after him.
+The city last week removed a six-foot statue of Confederate President Jefferson Davis from its pedestal.
+The statue had stood atop a roughly 12-foot column and depicted Davis with his right arm outstretched with palm turned upward.
+It towered over the street also named after him.

-The city also announced Thursday night that the area that formerly housed the Jefferson Davis statue will be replaced by an American flag.
+The area that formerly housed the Jefferson Davis statue will soon feature an American flag, the city announced Thursday night.

-The statues would be put in storage while the city looks for a suitable place to display them, the mayor has said.
+The statues will be put into storage while the city looks for a suitable place to display them, the mayor has said.

 Private funding raised by the city will pay for the removal of the landmarks, Landrieu's office has said.